m-flak/auger/README.md

 Have a screenshot but need it as a text file?
 Then, **_Auger_** is the tool for you!

+You can select multiple regions of text within an image and format the results yourself.

+Auger supports output into the following formats:
+- Plain Text
+- HTML

 ## Installation

 Installing **_Auger_** is easy...